icons8/lunacy-docs/docs/tools.md

 ## Select tool

 The Select tool is likely the tool that you will be using most often when working with Lunacy.
 It is the default tool which gets enabled, if no other tool is active.
-The Select tool allows you to select, move and resize objects and object groups.
+The Select tool allows you to select, move and resize layers and layer groups.

-In general, to select an object, just click over it.
-As you do it, a selection frame with handles appears around the object, and the object's name gets highlighted in the **Objects** panel.
-To select multiple objects, hold down the `Shift` key and click the objects you want to select.
-Alternatively, you can use the click-and-drag method for selecting objects.
-The demo below shows both methods of selecting objects.
+In general, to select a layer, just click over it.
+As you do it, a selection frame with handles appears around the layer, and the layer's name gets highlighted in the Layer List.
+To select multiple layers, hold down the `Shift` key and click the layers you want to select.
+Alternatively, you can use the click-and-drag method for selecting layers.
+The demo below shows both methods of selecting layers.

-To move the selected object(-s):
+To move the selected layer(-s):

-1. Point the cursor over the object or an object within a group (not over the empty space within the selection frame).
+1. Point the cursor over the layer or an layer within a group (not over the empty space within the selection frame).
 2. Move the selection to where you want it.

-To resize the selected object(-s) with the Select tool, drag the handles on the selection frame.
-As in all similar apps, use the `Shift` key and corner handles to preserve the aspect ratio of the  object you resize.
+To resize the selected layer(-s) with the Select tool, drag the handles on the selection frame.
+As in all similar apps, use the `Shift` key and corner handles to preserve the aspect ratio of the  layer you resize.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-selectplaceholder.png" height="auto"><source src="/public/tool-selecttool.mp4" type="video/mp4"></video>

-### Using the Select tool with grouped objects
+### Using the Select tool with grouped layers

-When you click or drag over a group of objects, you select the group.
-To select a certain object within a group:
+When you click or drag over a group of layers, you select the group.
+To select a certain layer within a group:

-* Hold down the `Ctrl` key and click over the required object.
+* Hold down the `Ctrl` key and click over the required layer.

   OR
-* Click to select the group, then double-click to select the object.
+* Click to select the group, then double-click to select the layer.

- After you select an object within a group, you can switch to other objects of that group by simply clicking them.
+ After you select a layer within a group, you can switch to other layers of that group by simply clicking them.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-selectplaceholder.png" height="auto"><source src="/public/tool-selectltoolgroup1.mp4" type="video/mp4"></video>

 <div class="callout callout--info">
-    <p><strong>Tip:</strong> Alternatively, you can select objects through the <b>Objects</b> panel.
+    <p><strong>Tip:</strong> Alternatively, you can select layers through the <b>Layer List</b>.
 In some cases it may be more convenient.
-For instance, when handling fully overlapping objects.</p>
+For instance, when handling fully overlapping layers.</p>
     <p>For more tips and tricks, click <a href="https://docs.icons8.com/tips/" target="_blank">here</a>.</p>
 </div>

-For details about working with objects, click <a href="https://docs.icons8.com/objects/" target="_blank">here</a>.
+For details about working with layers, click <a href="https://docs.icons8.com/layers/" target="_blank">here</a>.

 <!--